Minghui1997/EditString/README.md

 # EditString
-EditString is a string library,can conduct replace,slice,clear,and other,operate for string.
+EditString is a string library,can conduct replace,slice,clear and other operate for string.

                                        Formal : ✔ | Compile : ✔ | Run : - |